 You've probably heard you need to show a bit of yourself on social media if you want your business to be successful, right?

-Think of your personal brand as your reputation, and very closely tied to the way other people see you.
+Think of your personal brand as your reputation and as very closely tied to the way other people see you.
 We all want to be seen as an authority who can be trusted and looked up to, but this won't happen without an authentic presence on social media.

 It's all about being genuine, real and transparent in your social media activity.
 The truth is, people want to connect with people, so there's a lot to be said about being yourself on social media.